-5. Real-Time Output Gap Uncertainty
+4. Real-Time Output Gap Uncertainty

 In the previous section, the T rule was shown to perform quite well across a range of plausible model specifications.
-As many have noted, however, setting monetary policy on the basis of the level of the output gap, as in the Taylor rule, requires relying on a quantity that is difficult to measure accurately in real time (McCallum, 1998, Clarida, Gali, and Gertler, 2000, Smets, 1999, and Rudebusch 1999).
-For example, Figure 9 plots real-time estimates and final revised estimates of manufacturing capacity utilization, a measure closely related to the output gap.
+As many have noted, however, setting monetary policy on the basis of the level of the output gap, as in the Taylor rule, requires relying on a quantity that is difficult to measure accurately in real time (McCallum, 1998; Clarida et al. 2000; Smets, 1999; Rudebusch, 2001a).
+For example, Fig. 9 plots real-time estimates and final revised estimates of manufacturing capacity utilisation, a measure closely related to the output gap.
 The real-time errors are clearly large in size and quite persistent; indeed, one-sided errors of a percentage point or more can extend for several quarters.
-As described in Rudebusch (1999) and Orphanides, et al. (1999), the real-time output gap measurement errors exhibit similar features.
-Accordingly, Orphanides (1999) suggests that there may be enough uncertainty in the real-time measurement of the output gap so that a nominal income rule (and specifically the N1 rule above) may out-perform the Taylor rule.
-This section investigates this suggestion also only considering real-time data uncertainty about the output gap.
+As described in Rudebusch (2001a) and Orphanides et al. (1999), the real-time output gap measurement errors exhibit similar features.
+Accordingly, Orphanides (1999) suggests that there may be enough uncertainty in the real-time measurement of the output gap so that a nominal income rule (and specifically the N1 rule above) may outperform the Taylor rule.
+This section investigates this suggestion by only considering real-time data uncertainty about the output gap.
 This setting puts nominal income rules in the best possible situation and provides an upper bound on their relative performance.
 The next section will incorporate real-time data uncertainty about inflation and other variables.